yig/GMU-CS425/README.md

 * 2023-11-01: Added .vs and .vscode to .gitignore
 * 2023-11-27: Added some WebGPU troubleshooting via additional `WGPURequestAdapterOptions`
 * 2023-12-05: Added paths to suggested gitignore
+* 2024-08-19: Switched from xmake to CMake.
+Updated WebGPU to remove swap chains.